XCSoar/XCSoar/docs/README.md

 cd docs
 npm ci
-npm run dev                  # http://localhost:3000, live reload npm run generate             # static pages in .output/public npm run pdf -- manual        # output/manual/XCSoar-manual.pdf
+npm run dev                  # http://localhost:3000, live reload npm run build:docs           # the pages and the PDFs, ready to deploy npm run generate             # the pages alone, in .output/public npm run pdf -- manual        # one section as PDF, in .output/public/pdfs
-npm run pdf -- quick-guide   # output/manual/XCSoar-quick-guide.pdf
 ```

+The PDFs are written next to the pages, so the documentation offers the
+manuals of the version it was built from.
+Deploy what `npm run build:docs`
+leaves in `.output/public`; after `npm run generate` alone the links to the
+manuals lead nowhere, and so they do under `npm run dev`.

 `npm run pdf` needs the generated pages.
 It serves `.output/public`, opens
 `/print/<section>` in headless Chromium (Puppeteer) with scripts blocked and
 paginates it with Paged.js; the print styles are `public/print.css`.
-Set
+The PDF
+is written next to the pages, so the documentation offers the manuals of the
-`PUPPETEER_EXECUTABLE_PATH` to use an installed Chromium instead of the one
+version it was built from.
+Set `PUPPETEER_EXECUTABLE_PATH` to use an installed
-Puppeteer downloads.
+Chromium instead of the one Puppeteer downloads.

 The workflow `.github/workflows/build-docs.yml` builds the pages and the PDFs on
 every change to `docs/` and uploads the PDFs as artifact.
 For a release it also